MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-streaming-guide.md

 ms.technology: big-data-cluster
 ---

-# SQL Server Big Data Clusters Spark Streaming Guide
+# SQL Server Big Data Clusters Spark streaming guide

 [!INCLUDE[SQL Server 2019](../includes/applies-to-version/sqlserver2019.md)]

 This guide covers streaming use cases and how to implement it using SQL Server Big Data Clusters Spark.

 In this guide, you'll learn how to: